itsoneiota/circuit-breaker/README.md

 #### `withRecoveryFactor($factor)` (default 2)
 The rate at which throttling relaxes in subsequent periods.
 See _Recovery Dynamics_, below.

-#### `withCache()` / `withCacheBuilder()`
+#### `withCache()` / `withCacheBuilder()` / `withMemcachedServer($host, $port)`
-Both of these methods help to supply a `Cache` instance to the `CircuitMonitor` instance that underpins the `CircuitBreaker`.
+These methods help to supply a `Cache` instance to the circuit breaker.
 Since `CircuitBreaker` is meant to decouple your system from its external dependencies, it's important that its dependency on cache doesn't cause failures.
-If your app already has a working cache instance, then supplying it to `withCache()` will work just fine.
-If the cache instance hasn't been built yet, then it's best to supply a callback function to `withCacheBuilder()`.
+If your app already has a working `Cache` instance, then supplying it to `withCache()` will work just fine.
+If the cache instance hasn't been built yet, then it's best to either supply a callback function to `withCacheBuilder()`, or pass the host and port of your memcached server to `withMemcachedServer()`.
 This allows the builder to isolate any difficulties in building the cache instance, and supply a default if there's a problem.
 The default will be pretty much useless, but it will help avoid a crash.
 Here's an example:

 	$cacheBuilder = function(){
 		// Do risky cache building here…
 		return $cache;
 	};
 	CircuitBreakerBuilder::create('foo')->withCacheBuilder($cacheBuilder)->build();

+#### `withLogger($logger)`
+Sets a `Psr\Log\LoggerInterface` instance that can be used to log any errors _at build time_.
+Build errors are logged with a level of `critical`.
+Typically, this will be a problem connecting to memcached.
+Without logging errors, the breaker will fail silently, and you may never know.

 Open or Closed?
 ---------------